KatherineAtkins/Kaggle_Challenge2024_K.Atkins-/README.md

 - This repository houses an attempt to apply three types of supervised machine learning models to the "WiDS Datathon 2024 Challenge #1" Kaggle challenge; Metastatic TNBC dataset.

 ## Overview
 The challenge is to predict if a patient is diagnosed with Metastatic TNBC within a 90 day diagnostic period based on their demographics.
 The dataset is composed of patient information from medical records, insurance records, and environmental health I will aproach this using toxicology data from NASA/Columbia University based on patient zip-codes.
-To determine the correlation, between demographic and diagnostic period, classification models (Random Forest, Decision Tree, and Gradient Boosting) were used while accuracy, precision, recall, and F-1 scores were calculated to assess the model's performance.
+To determine the correlation, between demographic and diagnostic period, classification models (Random Forest, Decision Tree, and Logistic Regression) were used while accuracy, precision, recall, and F-1 scores were calculated to assess the model's performance.
+The highest predicted accuracy score from these models was 0.601 via Random Forest Model while the highest accuracy score from the Kaggle Challenge is 0.802 via CatBoost and XGBoost.
+More information about the performance of these models can be found below.

 ## Summary of Work Done